 Purpose of the Activity

 Learn to analyze, formulate, and present persuasive arguments.
 This team is an introduction to the fascinating world of high school congressional debate.
-Your participation will prepare you for public speaking, thinking under pressure, critical analysis, and eventually the Stevenson High School Debate team.
+Your participation will prepare you for public speaking, thinking under pressure, and critical analysis.
 The research debaters perform expands their minds and increases their understanding of multiple sides of important issues.

 Number of Participants